 What are the causes of a Callus?

-Repetitive pressure and friction on a specific skin area leads to the occurrence and growth of calluses and corns.
-Some of the common sources of friction and pressure include –
+Repetitive pressure and friction on a specific skin area are the lead cause of the occurrence and growth of calluses and corns.
+Some of the common sources of friction and pressure include:

 What are the risk factors associated with a Callus?